| 27th

 1846 Joaquin Valverde composer

-1847 Dame Ellen Alice Terry Coventry England, Shakespearian stage actress
+1847 Dame Ellen Alice Terry Coventry England, Shakespearian stage

 1848 Charles Hubert H Parry England, musicologist/composer (Jerusalem)